A collection of the most popular and easy lunch box ideas, including slices, biscuits, muffins, muesli bars and healthy treats.

 "Yum yum yum, love them!
 Made these today and they were a huge hit, making another batch tomorrow!" - another 5 star review!

 Just half an hour to stock up the lunch box 'stash' - these chocolate chip muesli bars are always on high rotation in my house.
 Nut free, (and can be dairy free too), there's plenty of variations possible.
 Great for a quick and easy snack!

 By making your own muesli bars, you know exactly what's in them, and they're super budget friendly too!
 Perfectly nut-free for school lunch boxes, or to satisfy those hungry after-school tummies.

-Seriously simple, sweetened with rice malt syrup (or honey), these little treats are not only healthy, but also a hit with those fussy little eaters.....
+Seriously simple, and sweetened with rice malt syrup (or honey), these little treats are not only healthy, but also a hit with those fussy little eaters.....

 Yes, you read right....healthy & chocolate in the same sentence...these little bliss balls are made with medjool dates, cashews, rolled oats and cacao (or cocoa) to give you a smash hit lunch box or after school treat.

-Another 10 minute wonder to have these little babes on hand!
+Another 10 minute wonder to have these little bites on hand!
 Lemon and coconut just go together so well, don't they?
 So simple to grab a couple out of the freezer and pop into lunch boxes too.

 Lunch Box Ideas Cookbooks

 Need more lunch box ideas?
 Our Thermomix Lunch Box Cookbooks are just what you need!